GrailPay/api-reference-app/readme.md

     python grailpay.py webhook:register

+Register the webhook url specified in the config file to receive webhook event notifications.
+Currently subscribes to all events.

 ### webhook:deregister

     python grailpay.py webhook:deregister

+Deregister the webhook url specified in the config file to stop receiving webhook event notifications.

 ### webhook:fetch

     python grailpay.py webhook:fetch

+Fetch all webhooks subscribed to each event.

 ### business:create

     python grailpay.py business:create

+Create a business with a random account number and the routing number specified in the config file.
+TIN and email are randomly generated.

+The uuid of this entity is used in the transaction:create command.
+You will need to create two businesses to perform a transaction.

 ### transaction:create
     python grailpay.py transaction:create {payer_business_uuid} {payee_business_uuid} {amount}